-If your child or young person has a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan, the Local Authority (LA) must review the Statement or EHC plan at least once a year based on evidence received.
+If your child or young person has an Education, Health and Care (EHC) Plan, the Local Authority (LA) must review the EHC plan at least once a year based on evidence received.
 For children under five, a review may take place every six months.
 It is the school’s responsibility to arrange the Annual Review meeting.
-Parents can request that the school, pre-school setting or college hold an early or interim Annual Review if they have significant concerns.
+Parents can request that the school, pre-school setting or college hold an early Review if they have significant concerns.
 The majority of evidence will be taken from the report created as a result of an Annual Review meeting.
-At this review meeting your child or young person’s progress will be discussed to ensure the Statement or EHC plan continues to meet his/her aspirations, goals and needs.
-If your child or young person’s needs change significantly, anyone raises serious concern about your child or young person’s progress or suggests a change in provision may be required to meet your child concern the Annual Review may be brought forward or an Interim Review meeting may need to be arranged.
+At this review meeting your child or young person’s progress will be discussed to ensure the EHC plan continues to meet his/her aspirations, goals and needs.
+If your child or young person’s needs change significantly, anyone raises serious concern about your child or young person’s progress or suggests a change in provision may be required to meet your child concern the Annual Review may be brought forward.

-The purpose of these meetings is to review your child or young person’s Statement or EHC plan or to convert the Statement to an EHC Plan by:
+The purpose of these meetings is to review your child or young person’s EHC plan by:

 - Bringing together the views of everybody involved with your child or young person’s education.
 This generally includes you (where your child is under the age of 16 or or your young person is age 16 or over and has requested for you to be invited), your child or young person and all those involved in helping your child or young person